 Salesforce has launched several initiatives to help our customers, partners, and community handle the current crisis – and small businesses are an important part of this community we are hoping to help.

-COVID-19 (Coronavirus) Data Resource Hub: Tableau is offering a free resource page that includes relevant data visualizations about the spread of COVID-19 and the public health response.
+COVID-19 (Coronavirus) Data Resource Hub: Tableau is offering a free resource page that includes relevant data visualisations about the spread of COVID-19 and the public health response.

 Salesforce Leading Through Change programme: This collection of articles offers insights and tips for managing business through crisis from Trailblazers.
 Our goal is to provide thought leadership, tips, and resources from Salesforce and our community of Trailblazers for business leaders and to offer a forum for community and conversation.